twitter/nodes/README.md

 ## Background

-When you write a service, like an RPC server based on Thrift, especially if you use [Finagle](https://twitter.github.io/finagle/), you may have some interface like:
+When you write an asynchronous service, like an RPC server, or just an non-blocking library to do some work, you may need to implement an interface like this (especially if you use [Finagle](https://twitter.github.io/finagle/)):

 ```java
 Future<Response> processRequest(Request req)
 ```

-You business logic goes inside `process()`, you may do some local computation here, call some external services, or run some code in some other threads.
-The logic dependencies in these code could be complicated, but Finagle provides a good paradigm for [concurrent programming with Futures](http://twitter.github.io/finagle/guide/Futures.html).
+Your logic goes inside `processRequest()`, you may do some local computation here, call some external services, or even run some code in another threads.
+The logic dependencies in these code could be complicated.
+Finagle provides a paradigm for [concurrent programming with Futures](http://twitter.github.io/finagle/guide/Futures.html).
 The `Future` class is a good building block, but it's not exactly convenient, nor Java friendly.
 Usually it involves lots of nested callbacks and repeated function signatures.
 When it comes to waiting on multiple Futures, the code gets ugly very soon.
 Nodes is a Java library that aims to solve these problems, making the asynchronous code easier to read, to maintain and to test in Java.

 ## Basic Concepts
 A node is an asyncrhonous processing unit.
 It takes multiple asyhcrounous input nodes (dependency nodes), and produces a single output, asyncrhonously.
 It will only start executing when all inputs are ready.
 A node object is also a handle to its output: like `Future<A>` in Finagle, `Node<A>` represents an asychronously computed data of type A. Actually `Node` and `Future` are mutually convertible.
 The tutorials below will show you how to create nodes and assemble them into a dependency graph.